Leafy greens high in vitamin C such as parsley, kale, turnip greens, romaine lettuce, and, also, mustard greens are essential food for cavies.

-- Carbs and proteins – there is 4.9 g of carbs and 2.7 g of proteins in this veggie.
-The proteins and carbs are the most important energy sources to ingest on a daily basis.
+- Carbs and proteins – 4.9 g of carbs and 2.7 g of proteins.
+Proteins and carbs are the most important energy sources to ingest on a daily basis.
 With a good amount of carbs and proteins, the guinea pig will have energy and warmth throughout the day.

 - Fibers – 3.3 g.
 The fibers are essential for good digestion and regular bowel emptying.
-Without fibers, there is indigestion or constipation, so mustard greens will improve the digestion of your cavy.
+Without fibers, there is indigestion or constipation.

 - Very low in fat – 0.2 g.
-With such a low amount of fat, there is less risk of obesity, the blood vessels will be unclogged, and of course, the cardiovascular system will be much healthier.
+With a low-fat content, there is less chance of obesity, blood vessels are unclogged, and the cardiovascular system is much healthier.

 - Vitamin A – 210%.
-Vitamin A is the strongest and best antioxidant with many benefits for the organism.
-It keeps the immunity in great shape, and all organs too; kidneys, heart, eyes, skin, and lungs too.
+Vitamin A is the strongest and best antioxidant.
+It maintains good health in all organs, including the kidneys, heart, eyes, skin, and lungs.

 - Vitamin C – 117%.
 Vitamin C is a crucial thing for guinea pigs and without it, they can’t survive.
-They are prone to the disease called scurvy when they have a deficit of vitamin C. But, this amount is great news!
-It will keep the cavy safe against this disease.

 - Vitamin E – 10%.
-The vitamin E keeps the skin healthy and all skin tissues safe from skin diseases.
-It contributes to slower aging, prevents the skin from cancer, but it also keeps the heart healthy, lessens inflammation, boosts the immunity and also makes eyesight better.
+Vitamin E keeps the skin healthy and all skin tissues safe from skin diseases.
+It contributes to slower aging and prevents the skin from cancer.

 - Vitamin K – 622%.
 Vitamin K is very important for healthy blood clotting.
-In case of certain injuries, blood clotting prevents the loss of too much blood.
-This vitamin produces a special protein (prothrombin) that acts fast when blood clotting is vital for survival.
+In the case of certain injuries, blood clotting prevents the loss of too much blood.

 - Vitamin B6 – 9%.
 The B6 vitamin is the most important vitamin for producing serotonin, the hormone of happiness and good mood.
-With this, sleep is improved at night, there is less stress, anxiety is reduced and the organism is overall more relaxed.
+With this, sleep is improved at night.

 - Magnesium – 8%.
 A mineral that lessens muscle aches and keeps the heart muscle strong.